Koketso Moeti

 Read my articles

 Prior to this, Moeti worked and consulted for a wide range of national and international organisations.
-In 2021 she was announced as an inaugural Collective Action in Tech fellow.
-She is also a 2019 Atlantic fellow; part of the inaugural class of Obama Foundation fellows and an Aspen Institute New Voices senior fellow.
-Moeti is a founding member of the African Digital Rights Network.
-She also serves as the chairperson of the SOS Coalition, a coalition of South African organisations committed to and campaigning for public broadcasting in the public interest, as well as a reference group member for the Civic Tech Innovation Network.
+In 2023 she was announced as an inaugural Keseb Democracy Fellow.
+She is also a Mulago Foundation Rainer Arnhold fellow.
+Moeti is an inaugural Collective Action in Tech fellow, a programme which aims to expand the global conversation around tech labour activism and organising and an Atlantic fellow for racial equity.
+Moeti is part of the inaugural cohort of Obama Fellows, a programme supporting outstanding civic innovators and an Aspen Institute New Voices senior fellow.
+Moeti also serves as an expert Advisor to the World Economic Forum's ‘Partnering with Civil Society in the Fourth Industrial Revolution‘ initiative and a founding reference group member for the Civic Tech Innovation Network.

 Moeti is an alumnus of the Inclusive Global Leadership Initiative (IGLI) summer institute, hosted by the Sié Chéou-Kang Center at the University of Denver.
-When not working, she can be found writing and has been published by City Press, Salon, Al Jazeera, The Guardian and the Mail & Guardian, among others.
+When not working, she can be found writing and has been published by City Press, Project Syndicate, Al Jazeera, Salon, The Guardian and the Mail & Guardian, among others.

 • Work